thesombady/Phonon-labs/README.md

 ### Usage
 Download both *RunnerPhonon.ipynb* and *cphonon.ipynb* and open *RunnerPhonon.ipynb* in your notebook.
 Left click on the first cell containing *%run cphonon.ipynb* on the first line.
 Then press "ctrl + enter" two times on your keyboard.
 It will run the program in the *cphonon.ipynb* and start the interactive lab.
-If something does not work, please report to Andris.
 The output just below the cell should look like this:

 ![alt text](https://github.com/AndrissP/Phonon-labs/blob/master/Example.png "Logo Title Text 1")